Medina County License Hearing Guide

 How to Prepare

-• Gather Evidence: Collect any evidence that supports your case.
-This might include witness statements, video footage (if available), medical records, or any other information that challenges the DPS's evidence.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or any documentation that challenges the basis of the traffic stop or the accuracy of the chemical testing.

 Possible Outcomes